keirbowden/LtgJasmineUnitTesting/README.md

-# LtgJasmineUnitTesting
+# Unit Testing Lightning Components with Jasmine
-Codebase for the Unit Testing Lightning Components with Jasmine Dreamforce 16 Dev Zone talk
+Codebase for my Dreamforce 16 Dev Zone Talk

 ## My Domain
 Lightning components require My Domain so don't forget to turn that on first!